Why Do I Cry When I’m Mad? | Coping With Angry Tears

 Also read: Why Am I Crying For No Reason?
 Here’s Why!

-These two reasons are basically responsible for making you cry when you’re angry.
+These reasons are basically responsible for making you cry when you’re angry.
 Your feelings do interfere while you’re making a strong, furious argument.
 With that your body will always try to calm you down, hence when you are flushed with stress hormones, your body tries to protect you by releasing anti-stress hormones via tears.

 Although tears do leave you embarrassed, it also indicates that you’re more than just angry.
 Or they are simply trying to tell you that you need to approach such stressful situations in an alternate manner.